 Like any type of marketing, having a strategy is essential.
 “Loyalty marketing strategies involve rewarding recurring customers for continually using a specific company’s product or service,” explains CustomerThink.com.

-It creates a program that rewards customers for being loyal to the brand, by offering them discounts, rewards, special offers, and free gifts when they buy more or when they perform certain actions on a brand’s website.
+The company creates a program that rewards customers for being loyal to the brand.
+Through the program, companies and stores can offer discounts, rewards, special offers, and free gifts when customers buy more or when they perform certain actions on a brand’s website.

 One of our unique customer engagement tactics at Gameball is offering challenges that engage customers and build their loyalty.